aevilla160/hpc_docs/docs/merced_FAQ.md

 > __How do I schedule a consultation?__

 We are happy to help you with any questions/computational needs for you and your research group.
-You are welcome to attend one of our HPC office hours (Zoom link: On MERCED cluster login page; Time: Every Friday from 10:30 am to 12 noon PST) and/or submit a general research request [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).
+You are welcome to attend one of our HPC office hours (Zoom link: On MERCED cluster login page; Time: Every Friday from 11:30 am to 1pm PST) and/or submit a general research request [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).

 > __How do I move Big Data?__